uoft-csc320/misty-water-effect/STUDENT.md

 ![misty0](media/figure0.png)

-The misty water effect can be created by taking a burst of (usually) 20+ images, and then doing a per pixel average.
+@estheroate: usually done with a burst of 20+ images

 ### Organization